ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

   \caption{Failure-mode example: Grant 19.}
   \label{fig:grant19}
 \end{subfigure}
-\caption{Grant examples: Grant 1 (left) shows a success case where the o3 model (M-2) and tool-chain GPT-4.1 (T-4) are close to ground truth.
+\caption{Grant examples: Grant 1 (left) shows a success case where the o3 model (M-2) and tool-chain gpt-4.1 (T-4) are close to ground truth.
 Grant 19 (right) illustrates a failure mode where an early spurious geocoder hit sends the tool-chain prediction far from ground truth, whereas the unguided model remains closer to the actual location.
 Basemap © OSM.}
 \label{fig:grant_maps}
 \end{figure}

 In Grant 1 (LEWIS GREEN), language-only inference (M-2) achieves county-level precision (9 km error), and the tool-chain (T-4) further reduces the error to just 1.5 km.
 In Grant 19, a spurious geocoder hit sends the tool-chain prediction far from ground truth, whereas the unguided models remain within a reasonable distance—a pattern that typifies the cascading search bias described above.

-These examples visually reinforce my key finding that sophisticated language models like o3 already encode substantial geographic knowledge about Virginia's colonial landscape, often placing grants within their correct watershed without external reference data.
+These examples visually reinforce the key finding that sophisticated language models like o3 already encode substantial geographic knowledge about Virginia's colonial landscape, often placing grants within their correct watershed without external reference data.
 The full contact sheet showing all 43 mapped grants appears in Appendix C.

 ## 7.3 Cost–Benefit Considerations

-From a budgetary standpoint, all automatic methods lie on a markedly superior frontier relative to the traditional GIS baseline: the cheapest model (GPT-3.5) reduces cost per located grant by four orders of magnitude, while the most accurate (o3-2025-04-16) still delivers a >20× saving.
+From a budgetary standpoint, all automatic methods lie on a markedly superior frontier relative to the traditional GIS baseline: the cheapest model (gpt-3.5-turbo) reduces cost per located grant by four orders of magnitude, while the most accurate (o3-2025-04-16) still delivers a >20× saving.
 Latency gains are equally pronounced, shrinking a six-hour task to seconds.

 The choice of model therefore hinges on the marginal utility of additional accuracy.
-If a project tolerates a 30 km error band, GPT-4o maximizes throughput at negligible cost; archival projects requiring sub-15 km precision may justify the higher token expenditure of the o3 family.[^cost-optimized] Crucially, both options scale linearly with corpus size, placing statewide geocoding—tens of thousands of patents—within reach of modest research budgets.
+If a project tolerates a 30 km error band, gpt-4o-2024-08-06 maximizes throughput at negligible cost; archival projects requiring sub-15 km precision may justify the higher token expenditure of the o3-2025-04-16 family.[^cost-optimized] Crucially, both options scale linearly with corpus size, placing statewide geocoding—tens of thousands of patents—within reach of modest research budgets.

-[^cost-optimized]: I also evaluated three ultra-low-cost GPT-4-class variants (GPT-4.1-mini, GPT-4.1-nano, GPT-4o-mini).
-Their outputs rarely conformed to the required coordinate format, yielding a mean error of ≈ 49 km; details are archived in my [GitHub repository](https://github.com/ryanmio/colonial-virginia-llm-geolocation).
+[^cost-optimized]: Three ultra-low-cost gpt-4-class variants (gpt-4.1-mini, gpt-4.1-nano, gpt-4o-mini) were also evaluated.
+Their outputs rarely conformed to the required coordinate format, yielding a mean error of ≈ 49 km; details are archived in the supplementary repository [GitHub repository](https://github.com/ryanmio/colonial-virginia-llm-geolocation).

-Reflecting Li et al.'s GeoAI manifesto emphasis on rigorous yet efficient experimentation, my ablation runs reveal that these gains do **not** depend on expensive parameter settings.
+Reflecting Li et al.'s GeoAI manifesto emphasis on rigorous yet efficient experimentation, the ablation runs reveal that these gains do **not** depend on expensive parameter settings.
 Increasing *reasoning_effort* from "low" to "high" multiplies token usage ~6× and latency ~5× while trimming mean error by <1 km.
-Likewise, GPT-4.1 accuracy varies by only ±1.5 km across the 0–1.2 temperature range, and GPT-4o shows no systematic trend.
+Likewise, gpt-4.1-2025-04-14 accuracy varies by only ±1.5 km across the 0–1.2 temperature range, and gpt-4o-2024-08-06 shows no systematic trend.
 In practice, therefore, the default (cheap) settings already sit near the cost-accuracy frontier.

 # 8 Limitations

 Several caveats temper the preceding claims.

 1. **Dataset scope.**  Only 45 of the 125 test abstracts possessed authoritative ground-truth coordinates, and all derive from a single printed volume (1695-1739).
-While this sample is methodologically appropriate to prevent convenience bias (see § 3.3), the reported error statistics may under- or overstate performance on earlier or later patent books, or on neighbouring colonies with different toponymic conventions.
+While this sample is methodologically appropriate to prevent convenience bias (see § 3.3), the reported error statistics may under- or overstate performance on earlier or later patent books, or on neighboring colonies with different toponymic conventions.
 Future work with an expanded ground-truth set obtained through methods that avoid selection bias will further validate these findings.
-2. **OCR and transcription noise.**  Although I applied the best-performing OCR pipeline available, minor character errors persist.
+2. **OCR and transcription noise.**  Although the best-performing OCR pipeline available was applied, minor character errors persist.
 Because the language models ingested this noisy text directly, a fraction of the residual error may stem from imperfect input rather than conceptual failure.
-3. **Point-estimate evaluation.**  I benchmarked single latitude/longitude pairs, ignoring shape reconstruction and parcel acreage.
+3. **Point-estimate evaluation.**  Single latitude/longitude pairs were benchmarked, ignoring shape reconstruction and parcel acreage.
 Applications that require boundary polygons will need supplementary modelling or manual intervention.
 4. **Tool bias.**  Google's geocoder is optimised for modern place names; its deterministic output may shift marginally over time as the underlying database updates, complicating longitudinal reproducibility.
 5. **GIS benchmark generality.** The benchmark [@Bashorun2025_gis] relies on a single expert-authored geocoding procedure; accuracy might vary with different gazetteer sources, parameter tuning, or analyst expertise.
-I treat the baseline as representative of standard practice rather than an upper bound on professional GIS performance.
+The baseline is treated as representative of standard practice rather than an upper bound on professional GIS performance.
 The single-practitioner results are intended as an illustrative comparison point rather than a statistically powered estimate of professional accuracy or throughput.
 6. **Cost assumptions.**  Monetary estimates are tied to the May-2025 OpenAI pricing schedule; rate changes would alter the cost frontier.

 # 9 Future Work